symblai/symbl-python-sdk/symbl/readme.md

     >
     >file_path :- (Mandatory) A valid path to a file
     >
+    >credentials:- (optional) Don't add this parameter if you have symbl.conf file in your home directory or working directory
+    >
     >content_type: (Optional) Parameter defining the content_type of video.
 Acceptable values are video/mp4.
 Leave it blank if you're not sure about the content_type of file
     >
     >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)